-It is inappropriate for the chairperson to also act as the president.
-If the chairperson also acts as the president or the chairperson and president are spouses or relatives within one degree of consanguinity, it is advisable that the number of independent directors be increased.
+It is inappropriate for the chairperson to also act as the president or other equivalent position (highest managerial position).
+If the chairperson also acts as the president or other equivalent position (highest managerial position) or the chairperson and president or other equivalent position (highest managerial position) are spouses or relatives within one degree of consanguinity, it is advisable that the number of independent directors be increased and there be a majority of the members of the board of directors who are not employees or managers.